 Pete The Cat: Valentine’s Day is Cool by James Dean

-At the beginning of the story Pete thinks Valentine’s Day is NOT cool.
+At the beginning of the story, Pete thinks Valentine’s Day is NOT cool.
 But after talking to his friend Callie he decides to make valentines for all of his friends.
-He realizes though that he has not made some for some of his friends, the bus driver, the librarian, the firefighters and police officers.
+He realizes though that he has not made some for some of his friends, the bus driver, the librarian, the firefighters, and police officers.
 So he and Callie work together to make several more.
 The valentines make their friends very happy.
-At Callie’s Valentine’s party Pete feels bad he didn’t make Callie a valentine.
+At Callie’s Valentine’s party, Pete feels bad he didn’t make Callie a valentine.
 Callie tells him that is ok because spending time with him is better than any Valentine’s Day card.
 This book is not your usual Pete the Cat book with repetition and rhyme.
-It instead offers a solid message of actions speak louder than words.
+It instead offers a solid message of actions speaks louder than words.

 Love Splat by Rob Scotton

 In this story, Splat creates a special valentine for Kitten.
 He likes Kitten but is confused how she feels about him because she often pokes him in the belly or calls him smelly when they meet.
 Just before Splat is about to give Kitten the valentine he created, he realizes Spike also likes Kitten.
 Splat believes that Spike likes her more because Spike convinces him his love is “bigger” so, Splat gives up hope that Kitten likes him back.
 However, Kitten created a valentine for Splat with a poem telling him she likes him too.
 Many Kindergartners can relate to how Splat must feel will Kitten teases him by poking him in his belly and telling him he is smelly.
 Some children think it is mean when all actuality it is their way of pointing out things they like about them.